 Tear-free soap is the safest but you can use a toddler bubble bath or toddler body wash, I really don’t recommend dish soap.

-Coloured Foam Bubbles (Rainbow Bubble Foam)
+Colored Foam Bubbles (Rainbow Bubble Foam)

 You can also create colorful bubbles by using different food coloring (I never use liquid watercolors for colored foam bubbles).
-To get rainbow bubbles, mix the primary colors to the foam in separate bowls.
+To get rainbow bubbles, mix the primary colors with the foam in separate bowls.

 Pour the colors next to each other in a large sensory bin, and the rainbow soap foam is ready for sensory play.
 Have fun mixing it together.